 iii.
 An official quorum for an Honor Council appeal consists of a minimum of five (5) members, which includes at least two (2) faculty members, two (2) student members and one (1) staff member (see the Honor Code of SMU, Article VI, Section 3).

-vii.
-The University Conduct Council serves as a board of final appeal for appeals originating from University Conduct Boards, Honor Council hearings and Conduct Hearings, except when a sanction of expulsion is assigned (see Section V., F.(1)(a)).
+v.
+The University Conduct Council serves as a board of final appeal for appeals originating from University Conduct Boards, Honor Council hearings and Conduct Hearings, except when a sanction of expulsion is assigned (see Section V., G.(2)(d)).
 Honor Council appeal procedures are set forth in Article VI of the Honor Code.

 2. Requesting an Appeal

-In cases that involve both a complainant and a respondent, either party may file a written request to appeal with the Office of the Dean of Student Life.
+In cases that involve both a complainant and a respondent, either party may file a written request to appeal with the Office of Student Conduct & Community Standards.
 The request to appeal must include the ground(s) for appeal and the basis for each.
 Appeals received from the complainant or respondent will be forwarded to the other party involved within one business day of the appeal being received in order to allow the other party an opportunity to provide a written response.
+The non-appealing party may provide a written response to the appeal within five (5) days of the date of receipt.
 If a request for appeal is received from both the complainant and respondent, the appeals may be forwarded to each of the parties involved to allow each party the opportunity to provide a written response.

 3. Grounds for Requesting an Appeal